aeloh1m/aeloh1m/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✔ I love learning new stuff or doing colabs so if you're interested in doing something either bizarre, cool or world changing, [call me!](#feel-free-to-contact-me)<br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✔ My main mission over here is to show proyects I've been working on or anything related to coding (duh), so stay tuned.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✔ My main mission over here is to show proyects I've been working on or anything related to coding, so stay tuned.

 <br>